department-of-veterans-affairs/va.gov-team/products/disability/abd-vro/2023-04-site-visit/veteran-claims-exp-research-plan.md

 ### Availability
 When would you like sessions scheduled?
 Please list exact dates and times in **EASTERN Daylight Time**. *Note: we recommend providing availability outside of work hours, as many Veterans are only available before and after working times, and live across the U.S.*
-- Between 12:00pm EDT - 7:00 pm EDT on Tuesday 4/11/23
+- **Note We want to run sessions in parallel - we have two moderators and two notetakers.**
+Tuesday 4/11/23 (all times EDT)
+- Team 1 (moderator: Zach Goldfine) 2:00-3:00, 3:30-4:30, or 5:00-6:00.
+- Team 2 (moderator: Shannon Ford) 2:00-3:00, 3:30-4:30, or 5:00-6:00.
-- Prefer 12-1; 1:30-2:30, 3:00-4:00, 4:30-5:30, or 6:00-7:00.
-Fill 4 slots to account for a no show.
+- Fill 5 slots to account for 1-2 no shows.

 ## Team Roles
 Please list the people who will be serving in each role. **Include the primary phone number for moderator and the emails for moderator, notetaker, and observers.
 If you need Perigean to take notes for you, indicate that next to Notetaker**
-- Moderator: TBD (Zach Goldfine or Shannon Ford)
+- Moderator: Zach Goldfine (zachary.goldfine@va.gov and Shannon Ford (shannon.ford1@va.gov - 847-372-4519)
 - Research guide writing and task development (usually but not always same as moderator):   Zach Goldfine / Shannon Ford
 - Participant recruiting & screening:   Perigean
 - Project point of contact: Zach Goldfine
 - Participant(s) for pilot test: Julie.Strothman@va.gov
-- Note-takers: Steve Albers (Steve.Albers@va.gov), Shannon Ford (shannon.ford1@va.gov)
+- Note-takers: Steve Albers (Steve.Albers@va.gov), Emily Theis (emily.theis@va.gov)
-- Observers:    Matt Self (matthew.self2@va.gov), Emily Theis (emily.theis@va.gov), Premal Shah (premal.shah@va.gov), Lesley Ropp (leslie.ropp@va.gov), Julie Strothman (Julie.Strothman@va.gov)
+- Observers: Matt Self (matthew.self2@va.gov), Premal Shah (premal.shah@va.gov), Lesley Ropp (leslie.ropp@va.gov), Julie Strothman (Julie.Strothman@va.gov)